1240.01 SHORT TITLE

 (25) “Planned residential development” means an area of land, controlled by a landowner, to be developed as a single entity for a number of dwelling units, the development plan for which does not correspond in lot size, bulk or type of dwelling, density, lot coverage and required open space to the regulations established in any one residential district created, from time to time, under the provisions of the Zoning Code.

-(26) “Planning Commission” means the duly appointed Planning Commission of Lawrence Park Township, Erie County, Pennsylvania.
+(26) “Planning Committee” means the duly appointed Planning Committee of Lawrence Park Township, Erie County, Pennsylvania.

 (27) “Plat” means the map or plan of a subdivision or land development, whether preliminary or final.